vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 timber-tutorial-99f796786-tlnck   1/1       Running   0          54s
 ```

 Brilliant!
-So now when someone accesses our K8s service's external IP address then the traffic will be routed by the LoadBalancer to one of the pods.
+So now when someone accesses our K8s service's external IP address, then the traffic will be routed by the LoadBalancer to one of the pods.
 So we can handle three times the amount of traffic we could before.

 ### Deploy a new version of your application